dev-bootcamp-2019/final-project-pauerdragz/README.md

 Description:

-This Project is a POE for a platform which enables a user to upload files to IPFS , and check through the app’s database of existing files.
-The Smart Contracts have been deployed on Ropsten so you will interact with that testnet when accessing the Dapp.
+This Project is a POE for a platform which enables users to sign up , upload files to IPFS and check through the app’s database of files that were previously uploaded by other users.
+The files are being securely stored through the IPFS service.
+Currently, the Smart Contracts have been deployed on Ropsten so you will interact with that testnet when accessing the Dapp.

 The project will have 1 actor: